 Bulk Trash Information

-The City of Surprise offers bulk trash service to residents that are serviced by the City’s Sanitation Department.
-Acceptable bulk trash items are; household items, yard debris, or appliances.
-The bulk crew cannot pick up dirt, rocks, concrete, concrete blocks, bricks, roofing materials, batteries or hazardous materials.
+The City of Surprise offers bulk trash and appliance removal services to residents that are serviced by the City’s Solid Waste Department.
+Acceptable bulk trash items are household items and yard debris.
+The bulk crew cannot pick up appliances (without a scheduled appointment), dirt, rocks, concrete, concrete blocks, bricks, roofing materials, batteries or hazardous materials.

-There is a limit of 10 cubic yards per household and a limit of 20 cubic yards per year, at no charge to the resident.
+There is a limit of 10 cubic yards per pickup per household and a limit of 20 cubic yards per year, at no additional charge to the resident.
 Residents do not need to be home when bulk items are picked up.
-Bulk items need to be set out before 6:00 a.m. and placed on the front edge of the resident’s property line, before the sidewalk.
-Bulk items cannot be placed on top of the sidewalk or into the street.
+Bulk items need to be set out before 6:00 a.m. on collection day.
 For reference, one cubic yard is about the size of one washer or one dryer.

 Remember this when arranging your Bulk Collection:

-- Neatly stack your bulky items on the front edge of your property.
-Do not place items on the sidewalk or in the street.
+- Neatly stack bulk items in the street up against the curb.
+Do not place items on the sidewalk or private property.

 - Large quantities of small items such as clothing, toys, or other debris should be bagged.
 Small quantities can go into your trash can.
 Small amounts of vegetation or yard debris can also be bagged and tied and placed in your trash can.

-- Keep your bulk waste at least five feet from any object like a pole or a fence.
+- Keep your bulk waste at least ten feet from any object like a pole, car or a fence.

 - Tree branches and large items need to be cut down to four foot sections.

-- Large quantities of loose grass, leaves and other small yard debris should be bagged or boxed.
+- Large quantities of loose grass, leaves and other small yard debris must be bagged or boxed.
+Loose leaves, grass and other small yard debris will not be collected.

 - Construction or demolition debris of less than 25 pounds or less than four feet in length will be accepted.